chtrembl/azure-cloud/petstore/README.md

 ## This is not official Microsoft documentation but rather an opinionated approach/guidance

 This is hands-on and will be hands on keyboard.
 However, once complete, this will be running in your subscription and always readily available.
-The Pet Store Application and Pet Store Service are built with Java and Spring Boot.
+The Pet Store Application and Pet Store Services are built with Java and Spring Boot.
 You're welcome to import these into your IDE of choice, write code and/or contribute back, however that is not mandatory for these guides.
 As mentioned above, you can use Azure DevOps Pipelines and GitHub Actions to handle the build & deploys for you.

 > 📝 Please Note, you **will need** an Azure Subscription and GitHub account for these guides.
 If not, you you can sign up [here](https://azure.microsoft.com/en-us/) to get started.